History of the Kalenjin people: Antiquity

 In the early 6th century BCE, the Kushite heartland of Napata faced increasing threats from Egyptian military campaigns, including a major assault by Pharaoh Psamtik II in 593 BCE.
 In response, the Kushite elite gradually shifted their political center southward to Meroë, a region better protected and strategically located near rich iron deposits.
 Though Napata retained its religious significance, particularly the Temple of Amun located at today's Jebel Barkal, Meroë became the kingdom's administrative capital.

 The city of Meroë was on the edge of what was known as the Island of Meroë.
 There were two other Meroitic cities in Butana: Aborepi and Naqa.
 The first of these sites was given the name Meroë by the Persian king Cambyses, in honor of his sister who was called by that name.
 The city had originally borne the ancient appellation Saba, named after the country's original founder.
-The eponym Saba, or Seba, is named for one of the sons of Cush (see Genesis 10:7).
+The eponym Seba is named for one of the sons of Cush (see Genesis 10:7).
 The presence of numerous Meroitic sites within the western Butana region and on the border of Butana proper is significant to the settlement of the core of the developed region.
 The orientation of these settlements exhibit the exercise of state power over subsistence production.

 Nilotic presence in the Upper Nile is echoed in later classical sources such as Ptolemy's Geography (c.
 150 CE), which locates a group called the Memnones between the Nile and the Blue Nile, near the region of Meroë—corresponding to the historical heartland of early Nilotic-speaking populations.
 Though speculative, the group Ptolemy names the Sapaei, situated south of the Memnones between the Nile and the Astapos (Blue Nile), may correspond to early Nilotic populations ancestral to the southern Nilotes.
 Their described location—likely within modern South Sudan—lies approximately 700–800 km north of Mount Elgon, in a south-southwesterly direction.

 Psamtik I, pharaoh of Egypt 664–610 BC.

 According to Pliny, the Sape or Sapaei—also called 'Esar'— lived for 300 years in a town founded by Egyptians fleeing his rule.